cvra/serializer/README.markdown

 ## Encapsulation with a checksum
 This is done by the `checksum_block` module using a CRC32 (IEEE one to be specific) which is then stored before the data.
+The CRC is stored in network byte order (MSB first).

 Sample usage :